 South Dakota has a procedure that allows inheritors to skip probate altogether when the value of all the assets left behind is less than a certain amount.
 All an inheritor has to do is prepare a short document, stating that he or she is entitled to a certain asset.
 This document, signed under oath, is called an affidavit.
 When the person or institution holding the property -- for example, a bank where the deceased person had an account -- gets the affidavit and a copy of the death certificate, it releases the asset.

-The out-of-court affidavit procedure is available in South Dakota if the value of the entire estate, less liens and encumbrances, is $50,000 or less.
+The out-of-court affidavit procedure is available in South Dakota if the value of the entire estate, less liens and encumbrances, is $50,000 or less and the deceased person doesn’t owe any debt to the Department of Social Services for medical assistance.
+There is a 30-day waiting period.
 S.D.
 Codified Laws § § 29A-3-1201 and following.

 South Dakota has a simplified probate process for small estates.
 To use it, an executor files a written request with the local probate court asking to use the simplified procedure.
 The court may authorize the executor to distribute the assets without having to jump through the hoops of regular probate.